A well-crafted B2B buyer persona can provide tremendous structure and opportunity for your company.

 7. What is your best way to establish a relationship with a prospect?

-Gather insight on how they approach and maintain relationships with prospects.
+Gather insight into how they approach and maintain relationships with prospects.
 Answers that contain constant emails and occasional phone calls should be a red flag.
 Instead, look for a candidate that collects information from the prospect and uses it to build rapport.

 For example, as a sales rep, if you’re on a call and find out this prospect likes to travel in his free time, ask where.
 Maybe his answer will resonate and be similar to the places you like to go as well.
 All of which can help build rapport and make sales calls feel more personal!